Home Up

 If a cathode material sensitive to positive ions is operated with excessive HV, or has excessive cathode current for the cathode operating temperature, it will suffer emission failure.
 This is why indirectly-heated tubes or oxide-cathode tubes must have long controlled warm-up times before any cathode current is drawn.
 We must NEVER operate the 3CX1500A7/ 8877, 3CX800A7, or other oxide-cathode tubes at reduced heater voltage!
 This would allow the cathode's protective electron cloud to be depleted, and nothing would prevent positive ions from striking and poisoning the cathode.

-The anode is operated with a positive potential.
-This creates a strong electric field that attracts electrons from the cathode.
-The electrons are accelerated (or impeded) as the pass through the opening in the grids, and eventually strike the anode at reasonably high velocity.
+Cathode electrons eventually strike the anode at reasonably high velocity.
 Since the electrons have mass and speed, they have kinetic energy.
 This energy produces heat, as well as dislodging other electrons from the anode.
 The amount of heat is proportional to the velocity and number of electrons.
-The power converted to heat is the anode voltage times anode current, at any instant of time.
+The dc electrical power converted to heat is anode voltage times anode current, at any frozen instant of time.

-The actual plate dissipation is the time-integrated amount of anode current and voltage.
 In an amplifier with steady current, anode dissipation is found quite easily by multiplying the accelerating voltage (anode-cathode potential) times anode current.
 In an amplifier system, dissipation is a complex function of the constantly changing anode voltage and current.
 In such systems, a very close approximation of anode dissipation is given by multiplying average anode current by average anode voltage, and deducting the useful power extracted by the load.

 The following picture is the internally damaged anode of a YC-156/3CPX5000A7 tube.
 This tube was operated from a large power supply that had a string of 1 ohm 2 watt fault resistors: